kammoji/btctick/README.md

-#Bitcoin market ticker - Copyleft - Juhana K 2018-2023
+#Bitcoin market ticker - Copyleft - Juhana K 2018-2024

 #Install:

-Install git if you haven't already:
+Install git and wget if you haven't already:

 <pre>
-sudo apt-get install git
+sudo apt-get install git wget
 </pre>

 Clone the repository to your location, e.g. to your home: